anfal17/UVCE-ISE/README.md

-# Information Science and Engineering (ISE) B.Tech - UVCE Bangalore
+# UVCE B.Tech - CSE - ISE Course Material

 ## About This Repository